Tips on how to pack less but look more fashionable

 Same top, different bottoms - I don’t want anyone to notice!

-Don’t worry, there is so much you can do with just one T-shirt.
-You can let it loose, tie it up, wear it as a dress, roll the sleeves, tuck it into your pants or skirt, throw on a jacket, etc. No one will notice that it’s the exact same item you were wearing the day before.
+Don’t worry, there is a lot you can do with just one T-shirt.
+You can let it loose, tie it up, wear it as a dress, roll the sleeves up, tuck it into your pants or skirt, throw on a jacket, etc. No one will notice that it’s the exact same item you were wearing the day before.
 It's our little secret.
 To travel in style don’t be afraid to be your own stylist and get creative!
 Want some inspiration?
-Pinterest is your best friend!
+Pinterest is your best friend, and you can follow us too!

 3. Plan ahead and do your research

-If you plan your outfits ahead, you will avoid disappointment and the morning “what to wear” stress.
+If you plan your outfits ahead, you will avoid disappointment and the daily “what to wear” stress.
 Yes, we all know this one too well.
 You can also pack your clothes pre-arranged in outfits.
-Take it out of the suitcase ready to wear and thank yourself for packing in advance.
+Take your ready-to-wear outfit out of the suitcase and thank yourself for packing in advance.
 Can you think of anything more convenient?

 Research the area you’re going to

 You can also research colors or designs that would look complementary with the surroundings.
-Apart from traveling in style, you will look great in the pictures! #InstaWorthy
+This way, besides traveling in style, you will look great in the pictures! #InstaWorthy

 4. Quality over quantity

-It’s better to pack fewer, but better quality and more stylish pieces than to pack a lot of whatever ‘just in case’ items.
+It’s better to pack fewer but better quality and more stylish pieces, than to pack a lot of whatever ‘just in case’ items.
 You know you look fantastic in these pieces and paired together they make memorable outfits.
+Plus, it will all go on the pictures, so you better make sure you look stunning.

 5. Less (shoes) is more (space)